cristi2019255/MultimediaRetrieval/README.md

 ## Description

-...
+A multimedia retrieval pipeline for 3D shapes.

 ## Geting started

+In order to run the application follow the next 3 simple steps:

-In order to get the project started first run the following command: `pip install -r requirements.txt` In order to run up the database run `docker-compose up`
+1) In order to get the project started first run the following command: `pip install -r requirements.txt`
+2) In order to run up the database run `docker-compose up`
+3) Now you can run `pyton3 main.py` to start the application

+Enjoy!

-For the technical report I've set up a latex file in overleaf, please follow this link `https://www.overleaf.com/1781678451tvmkmtkhcrbg`
+For the technical report please follow this link `https://www.overleaf.com/1781678451tvmkmtkhcrbg`

 ## TODO